GloryRunner/Space-Force-Rocket/README.md

 # Space-Force-Rocket
-An abandoned rocket project for USAF's Space Force.
+An abandoned project for USAF's Space Force.